vpcproject/ValinorCoin/doc/init.md

 Copy lightpaycoind.init to /etc/init.d/lightpaycoind.
 Test by running "service lightpaycoind start".

-Using this script, you can adjust the path and flags to the lightpaycoind program by setting the LightPayCoinD and FLAGS environment variables in the file /etc/sysconfig/lightpaycoind.
+Using this script, you can adjust the path and flags to the lightpaycoind program by setting the ValinorCoinD and FLAGS environment variables in the file /etc/sysconfig/lightpaycoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn